-The standard for one CEU in the Diocese of Texas is one contact hour in a learning situation.
-This may include one-on-one instruction, online learning, classroom, conference, small group collaborative work, and the educational component of religious pilgrimages.
-Personal spiritual retreats and direction also qualify.
+The standard for one CEU in the Episcopal Diocese of Texas is one contact hour between the instructor and student in a learning situation that supports leadership, professional, theological or personal development.
+This may include one onone instruction, online learning (including webinars), classroom learning, conferences, small group collaborative work, facilitated clericus groups, and the educational component of religious pilgrimages.
+Independent study, personal spiritual retreats, work with a counselor, and spiritual direction also qualify.